 The current legal approach to the right of religion effectively denies women an equal say in the composition and content of their religion.
 It is hereby asserted that such an approach violates the legal obligation States and the international community have to ensure gender equality and a woman's equal right to freedom of religion.
-States have a duty of due diligence to prevent, punish, investigate or redress the harm caused by gender inequality or any violation of a woman's human rights by the acts of private persons or entities70.
-This concept of due diligence was first, judicially, espoused in the Inter-American Court of Human Rights judgment in Velasquez-Rodriguez v Honduras71.
-The European Court has adopted this concept within its own jurisprudence as can be clearly seen, in relation to gender equality, in Opuz v Turkey72.
-In this case the European Court considered the obligation of States to 'take all appropriate measures, including legislation, to modify or abolish existing laws, regulations, customs and practices which constitute discrimination against women' as set out in Article 2(f) of the Convention on the Elimination of all Forms of Discrimination Against Women 1979 (CEDAW) in relation
+States have a duty of due diligence to prevent, punish, investigate or redress the harm caused by gender inequality or any violation of a woman's human rights by the acts of private persons or entities.
+The European Court has recognised this duty within its own jurisprudence as can be clearly seen, in relation to gender equality, in Opuz v.
+Turkey.
+In this case the European Court considered the obligation of States to 'take all appropriate measures, including legislation, to modify or abolish existing laws, regulations, customs and practices which constitute discrimination against women' as set out in Article 2(f) of the Convention on the Elimination of all Forms of Discrimination Against Women 1979 (CEDAW) in relation to the phenomenon of violence against women.
+It also referred to Article 2(e) of CEDAW, which explicitly places a duty on States to eliminate discrimination by any person, organisation or enterprise.
+A State's obligation to ensure that religious beliefs, customs and practices are modified to prevent discrimination has been reiterated within the CEDAW Committee and Human Rights Committee jurisprudence and General Comments and in UN and the Council of Europe resolutions.